The LMI Lab is a high-performance package for solving general LMI problems. It blends

 Similarly, the optimization variables are specified directly as matrix

-the computational engine of the LMI portion of Robust Control Toolbox™ software.
+engine of the LMI portion of Robust Control

-Their high performance is achieved through C-MEX implementation and
+Toolbox™ software.
+Their high performance is achieved through C-MEX implementation

 The LMI Lab offers tools to